LeeMoriya/Forecast/README.md

 Get the latest version of the mod from the releases page [here.](https://github.com/LeeMoriya/Downpour/releases)

 ## Installation
-1. Install Partiality for Rain World.
+1. Install BepInEx
 2. Drop Downpour.dll and its requirements above into your Mods folder.
-3. Tick the mods in the Partiality Launcher and click 'Apply Mods'.
+3. Tick the mods in the BOI Mod Manager and run the game.

 ## Compatibility
 The mod is currently known to be incompatible with the following: